lingtorp/iec61850-client/README.md

 ### Performance concerns
 Given that the number of samples sent over the network quite easily can move into the thousands per seconds (50 hz * 256 samples/s = 12800 values/s) the performance of the program needs to be investigated.
 The normal build is unoptimized (add '-O3' to CXXFLAGS variable (line ~15) in the makefile for optimized builds).

+### Issues

+- All integer values in "Sample" mode are assumed to be time values and therefore summed to represent time elapsed from first value received.

 Tested on Ubuntu 17.04.